Criteria:

 This website uses cookies to enhance usability and provide you with a more personal experience.
 By using this website, you agree to our use of cookies as explained in our Privacy Policy.

-Regular septic inspections help keep our waterways clean and your system working safely.
+Regular septic maintenance helps keep our waterways clean and your system working safely.

-This page explains who needs an inspection, what to expect, and how to prepare.
+This page explains who needs an inspection, what happens during an inspection, and how you can get ready.

 Keeping your septic system healthy protects your family, your drinking water, and the lakes we all share.
-Visit our Septic Care and Best Practices page to learn how your system works, what can go wrong, and how to prevent costly failures.
+Visit our septic systems page to learn why septic system care matters, the daily habits that protect your system, and the signs that mean it needs attention.

 Who it applies to